Grants/Scholarships

 Immigrants Rising Fellowships & Scholarships

-Immigrants Rising (formerly E4FC) is a renowned non-profit located in the Bay Area.
-Driven by and for Undocumented people, they aim to support Undocumented students in achieving their educational and career goals.
-Accompanying their Scholarship Application Guide and Scholarship Essay Tool, they have compiled lists of fellowships and scholarships that do not require proof of citizenship or lawful permanent residence status in the United States.
+Immigrants Rising is a renowned non-profit located in the Bay Area.
+Driven by and for immigrants, they aim to support students in achieving their educational and career goals.
+Via the following website, Immigrants Rising has compiled lists of fellowships and scholarships that do not require proof of citizenship or lawful permanent residence status in the United States.